Service at the restaurants and bars (and beach) can be lethargic

-This resort became One&Only Ocean Club in 2002, but it's history dates back further than that.
-Huntington Hartford II (the man responsible for Paradise Island's name change from Hog Island) bought the property in 1962 to create a 52-room hotel and golf course -- Ocean Club.
+This sophisticated resort became One&Only Ocean Club in 2002, but its history goes further back.
+Huntington Hartford II (the late A&P heir, and the man responsible for changing the island's name from Hog Island to Paradise Island) bought the property in 1962 to create a 52-room hotel and golf course -- Ocean Club.
 The swanky property attracted members of royalty, and notable names like Zsa Zsa Gabor and William Randolph Hearst.
 Mr. Huntington is also the man behind the extraordinary Versailles-inspired garden; he even imported marble statues from Europe, including a 12th-century cloister, which had to be taken apart and shipped from France.

 One&Only has evolved into modern-day luxury oasis.
-The One&Only brand is known by elite travelers, and has eight (and counting -- more are in the works) posh properties around the world.
-Still, certain areas of the property, especially the Hartford Wing, retain a traditional style -- a quiet reminder of days past and the old money that came with it.
-The hotel successfully blends these classic influences with modern, sophisticated decor; it's unsurprising the opening scenes of Casino Royale where shot here (James Bond, played by Daniel Craig, stayed here for a romantic interlude).
+The One&Only brand is known by elite travelers, and has nine (and counting -- more are in the works) posh properties around the world.
+Still, certain areas of the property retain a traditional style -- a quiet reminder of days past and the old money that came with it.
+The hotel successfully blends these classic influences with modern, sophisticated decor; it's not surprising that the opening scenes of Casino Royale where shot here (James Bond, played by Daniel Craig, stayed here for a romantic interlude).
 This fun movie fact is a point of pride for Paradise Island.

 Upon arrival, guests will pass through a well-guarded security gate before reaching a circular driveway for valet parking.
 Porters welcome guests and lead them towards the doors of the plantation-style home that serves as the lobby.
 Check-in takes place while sitting down with one of the receptionists.
 Modern art adds to a cheerful ambiance, and a seating area with books and a grand piano overlooks the ocean.
-There are refreshments on a table served all day, and the Library Bar comes alive in the afternoon for tea, cocktails and snacks.
+The Library Lounge serves free coffee and tea in the mornings, and in the afternoons, guests stop in for wine, cocktails, and snacks.

 From here, guests will walk to their room in either direction -- the Crescent and Hartford wings sit on either side of this hub (the Crescent Wing in five two-story buildings, and the Hartford Wing in a single building with an interior courtyard).
-With only 106 rooms, the property never feels crowded, and guests will find plenty of space at the beach, the two pools, and the golf course.
-There's definitely an elegant, monied air, but it's not an exclusive environment -- partly because guests at Atlantis and anyone from the public are able to drink and dine at Dune restaurant and bar, which receives a fun crowd at sunset, and at the cande-lit Courtyard Terrace.
+With only 105 rooms, the property never feels crowded, and guests will find plenty of space at the beach, the three pools, and the golf course.
+There's definitely an elegant, moneyed air, but it's not a super-exclusive environment -- partly because the ocean-facing Dune restaurant and bar is open to the public and Atlantis guests.

 Close to, but hidden away from, the Atlantis on Paradise Island